csae1152/FarmHandSqubs/README.md

 1. Run sbt comand from console to enter the interactive mode.

-2. Start the server by using start.
+2. Start the server using start.

 3. Run jacoco by jacoco:cover for Java, but with quirks.